 QUINN is a name which has inflicted misery for Newcastle United on Tyneside.

-But at St James’s Park tonight, Magpies youngster Jonathyn Quinn proved Sunderland’s nemesis after his hat-trick ended the Black Cats’ hopes in the FA Youth Cup with a 4-0 win.
+But at St James’s Park last night, Magpies youngster Jonathyn Quinn proved Sunderland’s nemesis after his hat-trick ended the Black Cats’ hopes in the FA Youth Cup.

 While Sunderland had gone toe-to-toe in a scrappy opening 45 minutes, without ever hurting Newcastle, the final scoreline was as comprehensive as it suggested after an awful second half from the visitors.